nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**: contact tracing personnel at MOH
+**Target user profile**: contact tracing personnel at MOH who:

-* has a need to maintain a lot of contact information
+* have a need to maintain a lot of contact information
-* has a need to regularly contact a large set of persons and track their responsiveness over a period of time
+* have a need to regularly contact a large set of persons and track their responsiveness over a period of time
-* prefers desktop apps over other types
+* prefer desktop apps over other types
-* prefers CLI over GUI
+* prefer CLI over GUI

-**Value proposition**: The app will manage up to a few thousand contacts, providing basic features for contact tracing personnel to organise and search through them according to personal information (limited to English names and Singaporean contact numbers and addresses) and Stay-Home-Notice information.
+**Value proposition**: The app will manage up to a few thousand contacts, providing basic features for contact tracing personnel to organise and search through them according to personal information (limited to English names and Singaporean contact numbers and addresses), case numbers and Stay-Home-Notice (SHN) periods.

 ### User stories